itzAxel/MultiTool/README.md

 > **This program was created just for fun and for "Help" user , please do not use this program for selfish purposes, the author is not responsible for your actions**

 > [!NOTE]
-> You must specify the KMS server yourself
+> You must specify the KMS server yourself , In Pre-Compiled .exe file not added KMS servers

+If you don't trust me, you can compile the program yourself from source code (main.py)

 Usage
 -----